Kavya1789/ACL-Docs/workshop/04_Building_Environment_zero/5_Clone_Gitea_Repositories/README.md

 In this lab, you will clone the Gitea repositories we've forked in lab 2 to your local environment.
 Then, you can edit those files in Visual Studio Code or any other editor of your choice.

+**Note:** This step is optional.
+During the lab we will be making all of the changes required in the gitea UI.

 ## Prerequisites
 * Gitea organization
 * Gitea user and password